 - Sharif Abdel KouddousDemocracy Now! correspondent and a reporter for the independent Egyptian outlet Mada Masr.

-We begin today’s show looking at the killing of Palestinian American journalist Shireen Abu Akleh by Israeli forces.
-On May 11th, an Israeli soldier shot her in the head as she was reporting just outside the Jenin refugee camp in the occupied West Bank.
-Shireen and other reporters were wearing blue helmets and blue flak jackets clearly emblazoned with the word “press.”
-Shireen was one of the prominent TV journalists — one of the most prominent TV journalists in the Arab world.
+It was one year ago today when an Israeli soldier fatally shot the Palestinian-American journalist Shireen Abu Akleh in the head as she was reporting on an Israeli military raid just outside the Jenin refugee camp in the occupied West Bank.
+She was shot while wearing a blue helmet and blue flat jacket clearly emblazoned with the word “press.”
+Shireen Abu Akleh was one of the most prominent TV journalists in the Arab world.
 She had worked for Al Jazeera for a quarter of a century.
 She was also a U.S. citizen.

 ALI AL-SAMOUDI: [translated] When we made sure that there were no confrontations, we started walking slowly, with slow steps.